-Importing data from a file is different than importing data from another platform.
+Importing data from a file is different from importing data from another platform.
 When we fetch data from our out-of-the-box integrations, Funnel has already determined the unit (data type), name and other necessary information for each field on your behalf.

 In this case, you control both the data and its formatting, and how Funnel should interpret and import the data.
 We do our best to help you set up a working configuration by applying smart suggestions, but we can't control how the data looks.
-Because of this, you may run in to import errors when Funnel is unable to successfully parse the data for your current configuration.
+Because of this, you may run into import errors when Funnel is unable to successfully parse the data for your current configuration.

 We know how important it is for you to get accurate data.
 This is why we raise these errors so you are able to address them, rather than hide them and risk you getting inaccurate data.